welai/dual-range-bar/readme.md

 ## Features

 Dual range bar is something alike the timeline control in Adobe Audition/Premiere.
-It allows you to control a range variable with dragging operations on sliders and mouse wheel scrolling.
+It allows you to control a range variable via dragging operations on sliders and mouse wheel scrolling.
 The primary design purpose is an alternative scrollbar rather than a value input, though it can be used in both scenarios.

-Dual range bar does not need any dependencies, and can work well by simply referring the script with a `script` tag in your web page, while at the same time it fits for modern web development paradigm, providing modules (UMD) and developed with TypeScript.
+Dual range bar does not need any dependencies, and can work well by simply referring the script with a `<script/>` tag in your webpage, while at the same time it fits for modern web development paradigm, providing modules (UMD) and developed with TypeScript.

 ## Installing